 On November 11th, 2019, Ordinance No. 186325 became effective, which transferred the land use authority from the former CRA/LA to the City.
 Previously, projects that requested a Transfer of Floor Area Rights of 50,000 square feet or greater would require a recommending approval/disapproval from the CRA/LA, before the request could be reviewed by the City Planning Commission.
-Under this Ordinance, the City is now the approving agency for all land use approvals within the Redevelopment Project Areas, so the City Planning Commission would be the initial decision maker in regards to TFAR requests.
+Under this Ordinance, the City is now the approving agency for all land use approvals within the Redevelopment Project Areas, so the City Planning Commission would be the initial decision maker for the TFAR requests.

-The Project Site is located within the Central City Community Plan area, designated as High Density Residential with a corresponding zone of [Q]R5-4D-O, subject to the D Limitations contained within Ordinance No. Ordinance No. 164,307 - Subarea 2620..
-The Height District No. 4 permits a FAR of 13:1, however, the D Limitation restricts the floor area of buildings to a maximum of six times the buildable area, or a 6:1 FAR.
+The Project Site is located within the Central City Community Plan area, designated as High Density Residential with a corresponding zone of [Q]R5-4D-O, subject to the D Limitations contained within Ordinance No. Ordinance No. 164,307 - Subarea 2620.1 The Height District No. 4 permits a FAR of 13:1, however, the D Limitation restricts the floor area of buildings to a maximum of six times the buildable area, or a 6:1 FAR.
 Projects may exceed the permitted FAR through rehabilitation of existing buildings, consistent with provisions of the redevelopment plan, or by receiving approval of a transfer of floor area through a process adopted by the City Council.

 The Project will demolish five commercial buildings for a mixed-use development consisting of 794 residential units and 12,504 square feet of restaurant/retail uses.
-In total, the Project will
+In total, the Project will contain up to 751,777 square feet of floor area on a 38,097 square-foot lot, for a floor area ratio (FAR) of 13:1 based on the 57,829 square foot buildable area.